ArctosDB/documentation-wiki/_how_to/contribute-a-video-tutorial.markdown

 ---
 title: Contribute a Video Tutorial to the Arctos Handbook
 layout: default_toc
-authors: Emily Braker, Teresa J Mayfield-Meyer
+authors: Emily Braker, Teresa J. Mayfield-Meyer
 date_updated: 2023-02-01
 redirect_from:
   - /how_to/How-To-Contribute-a-Video-Tutorial/